-Environmental Cleanup.
-Section 301 of P.L.
-107-314 authorized a total of \$1.32 billion for environmental cleanup at current and former military installations.
-This amount is approximately \$40 million more than Administration's FY2003 request and the enacted FY2002 appropriation of \$1.28 billion.
-The increase was devoted to the cleanup of FUDS sites.
+This amount is approximately \$40 million more than Administration's FY2003 request of \$1.28 billion and is about \$50 million more than the FY2002 funding level of \$1.27 billion.
+The increase in authorization was devoted to the cleanup of FUDS sites.
 The pace of cleanup at these sites has been an ongoing concern, since cleanup activities have historically proceeded more slowly than at currently active installations.
 Regarding the use of defense funds for cleanup, Section 313 requires the Secretary of Defense to fund environmental cleanup projects only with environmental restoration funds, and not as military construction projects.

 Section 2404 authorized \$565 million for base closure activities, which includes the cleanup of environmental contamination at such sites.
 This amount is \$20 million more than the Administration's FY2003 request of \$545 million, and is \$68 million less than the enacted FY2002 appropriation of \$633 million.
-The conference report indicated that the increase above the request is only to be used for environmental cleanup, rather than general activities related to closure.
+The conference report indicated that the increase in authorization above the request is only to be used for environmental cleanup, rather than general activities related to closure.
 For the sake of clarity, there also appears to be conflicting language in the conference report regarding the amount authorized for base closure activities.
 Although report language indicates an amount of \$561 million, the law specified \$565 million, which would be the actual authorization since it is stipulated in statutory language.